MicrosoftDocs/WSL/commandline/WSL/install-win10.md

     The first time you install the Windows subsystem for Linux, you will be prompted to create a UNIX username and password.
     ![](media/new-user.png)

     This UNIX username and password can be different from, and has no relationship to, your Windows username and password.
-[Learn more about your UNIX account.](https://msdn.microsoft.com/en-us/commandline/wsl/user_support).
+[Learn more about your UNIX account.](user-support.md).

 After installation your Linux distribution will be located at: `%localappdata%\lxss\`.

-**Avoid creating and/or modifying files in %localappdata%\lxss\ using Windows tools and apps!** If you do, it is likely that your Linux files will be corrupted and data loss may occur.
-Avoid this issue by using a directory located under /mnt/.
-Read this [blog post](https://blogs.msdn.microsoft.com/commandline/2016/11/17/do-not-change-linux-files-using-windows-apps-and-tools/) for more information.

-You're done!
-Go use your new Linux environment!